tinderjs/tinderjs/README.md

 * `callback` is called when the request completes

-### .deletePictures(pictureIds, callback)
+### .deletePicture(pictureId, callback)

-  Delete pictures from the user profile
+  Delete picture from the user profile

-* `pictureIds` is array of ids pictures that you want to delete.
+* `pictureId` is the id of the picture in string.
 This is obtained in the response of `getProfile`
 * `callback` is called when the request completes

 ### .getProfile(callback)